samuraixcode/loladviser/README.md

 9. Enter your api: apikey = 'asdf-asdf-asdf-asdf'
 10. Save file.
 11. Start cmd.exe, go to the source code folder and type: python loladviser.py
-12. After the program is finished you will have an image for your daily win rate.
+12. After the program is finished you will have an image for your daily win rate (xScale - hours, yScale - %WinRate).
-13. If you like this program and you want further development, pls consider donation, in the Donation folder is the Bitcoin address and QR code.
+13. If you like this program and you want further development, please consider donation, in the Donation folder is the Bitcoin address and QR code.

 contacts: ivodwvio@mail.bg